 - Squamous cell carcinoma — cancer starts in the flat, thin cells called squamous cells.

-Most rare types of esophageal cancer include gastrointestinal neuroendocrine tumor or carcinoma, small cell carcinoma, and leiomyosarcoma.
+Rare types of esophageal cancer include gastrointestinal neuroendocrine tumor or carcinoma, small cell carcinoma, and leiomyosarcoma.

 Causes & Symptoms of Esophageal Cancer